 Project L/EARN is more than a full time commitment.
 Consider it the equivalent of a very demanding course load and a part time job.
 Participants cannot take any additional summer classes or hold employment during the program period and are required to live in the campus housingprovided.
 Participants are required to attend all seminar series and program events (on and off-campus), meet with mentors regularly, and complete all scheduled assignments within the timeframe provided.

-The internships provide students with a $4,150 stipend, tuition, and room and board for the duration of the ten-week program so that they can learn while they earn."
-Students also receive 3 academic credits for the program..
-Project L/EARN is directed by Professor Jane Miller and Diane (Deedee) Davis, and is funded by the Robert Wood Johnson Foundation, the Institute for Health, Health Care Policy and Aging Research, and Rutgers University.
-Project L/EARN will not be training a cohort in 2015.
-Please visit us again in fall 2015 for information about the 2016 summer training program.
+The internships provide students with a $4,200 stipend, tuition, and room and board for the duration of the ten-week program so that they can learn while they earn."
+Students also receive 3 academic credits for the program.
+The 2016 summer program will run from Tuesday, May 26 through Fri., July 31, 2015.
+Project L/EARN is directed by Professor Jane Miller and Diane (Deedee) Davis, and is funded by the National Science Foundation, the Institute for Health, Health Care Policy and Aging Research, and Rutgers University.
+Applications for summer 2015 will open in mid-December 2014 and will be due Mon., Feb.
+9, 2015.

 Click here for more detail about the